miyako/4d-class-lipo/README.md

 # Remarks

-The [LSRequiresNativeExecution](https://developer.apple.com/documentation/bundleresources/information_property_list/lsrequiresnativeexecution) is not added to *Info.plist*.
+The [LSRequiresNativeExecution](https://developer.apple.com/documentation/bundleresources/information_property_list/lsrequiresnativeexecution) key is not added to *Info.plist*.